Six steps to registration success:

 Try to become a little bit familiar with the PAWS registration process, and make sure you know your e-Panther ID and password when you come to orientation.
 The following links provide information on these issues:

 - PAWS Enrollment.
-This site provides detailed information about PAWS registration functions and provides tips for troubleshooting.
+This site provides detailed information about PAWS registration.
+Review all of the sections and pay close attention to the “Searching for Classes” section regarding PAWS Class Search.

 - e-Panther Account.
 Logging in here allows you to change your e-Panther password if you have forgotten.